 Support teens in quitting.

 My Life, My Quit is available to kids as young as 12 who need support to quit cigarettes, vaping, chew, or other tobacco products.
 Text-based support and specialists provide free and accessible quit resources for youth.
+See more tips in the TobaccoFreeCO Youth Cessation Resource Guide.

 Get Involved in Local Policies.